 BusinessWatch specialise in designing and installing business CCTV surveillance systems to suit specific business needs throughout the UK.

-We take care of everything from initial site survey, system design, install by NSI qualified engineers, and finally maintenance and monitoring of your commercial CCTV system to give you the peace of mind that your property and premises are protected when you’re not on-site.
+We take care of everything from the initial site survey, system design, install by NSI-qualified engineers, and finally maintenance and monitoring of your commercial CCTV system to give you the peace of mind that your property and premises are protected when you’re not on-site.

 Features such as intelligent video analytics, thermal imaging, appearance search and tracking, and license plate recognition are now available to take your CCTV system installation to the next level.